InjectiveLabs/mainnet-genesis-dryrun/GENESIS-CEREMONY.md

 On initialization of the software, the Injective chain Bonded Proof-of-Stake system will kick in to determine the initial validator set (max 100 validators) from the set of `gentx` transactions.
-More than 2/3 of the voting power of this set must be online and participating in consensus in order to create the first block and start the Cosmos Hub.
+More than 2/3 of the voting power of this set must be online and participating in consensus in order to create the first block and start the Injective chain.

 We expect and hope that INJ holders will exercise discretion in initial staking to ensure the network does not ever become excessively centralized as we move steadily to the target of 66% INJ staked.